shaygitub/DriverHunter/vuln_2/writeup.md

 # Important final notes:
 1) Further analysis of sub_11D90 is probably needed to actually exploit the driver
 2) I dont have any experience with CPU ports / Hal functions so i ignored the cases where these are used as i still dont understand them
+3) Main user-provided parameters to figure out for this driver:
+   a) MasterIrp.Type (and size when a pointer/address is refrenced)
+   b) Read.ByteOffset (code of request to driver)
+   c) descriptor module provided to driver